eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/ab-digital-signature-using-wallet.md

 The solution architecture and implementation details may differ, depending on the certificate lifetime.
 There are two main scenarios relevant in the discussion:
 - with use of a long-term certificate - where the user requests certificate issuance that will be next used to perform multiple signatures over longer time (such as one or two-year period),
-- with use of a short-term / one-time certificate ("on-the-fly" signature) - where in a single process / session, all steps related to signature are carried out - requesting and issuing a certificate (a one-time certificate), signature authorisation, signature creation, certificate revocation.
+- with use of a short-term / one-time certificate ("on-the-fly" signature) - where in a single process / session, all steps related to signature are carried out - requesting and issuing a certificate (a one-time certificate), signature authorisation, signature creation and certificate revocation.

 ### 3.5 Wallet Interfaces